matter-labs/zksync-lite-docs/docs/userdocs/tutorials/README.md

 <br>

-You can choose different methods for adding funds to your zkSync wallet including FIAT onramps, Exchanges, or Bridges.
-For this tutorial we will use the zkSync bridge.
+You can choose different methods for adding funds to your zkSync wallet including FIAT onramps, Exchanges, or Bridges *(for this tutorial we will use the zkSync bridge)*

 <br>